Hans Meyer: the first person to climb KilimanjaroHenry

 He also had a considerable back-up party with him, including his friend and climbing companion, Herr Ludwig Purtscheller – a gymnastics teacher and alpine expert from Salzburg – two local headmen, nine porters, three other locals who would act as supervisors, one cook and one guide supplied by the local chief, Mareale, whom he had befriended during his first trip to the region.
 These men would help to carry the equipment and man the camps, with each kept in order by Meyer’s strict code of discipline, where minor miscreants received ten lashes, and serious wrongdoers twenty.

-The size of his entourage, however, shouldn’t detract from the magnitude of Meyer’s achievement: as well as the usual hardships associated with climbing Kilimanjaro, Meyer also had to contend along the way with deserters from his party, a lack of any clear path, elephant traps (large pits dug by locals and concealed by ferns to trap the unwary pachyderm), as well as the unpleasant, rapacious chief of Moshi, Mandara.
+The size of his entourage, however, shouldn’t detract from the magnitude of Meyer’s achievement.
+As well as the usual hardships associated with climbing Kilimanjaro, Meyer also had to contend along the way with various obstacles.
+Many of his party deserted him.
+There was a lack of any clear path.
+They had to negotiate elephant traps (large pits dug by locals and concealed by ferns to trap the unwary pachyderm).
+Plus, of course, there was the unpleasant, rapacious chief of Moshi, Mandara.

-It is also worth noting here that Meyer did not begin his walk on the mountain, as today’s visitors do, but in Mombasa, 14 days by foot, according to Meyer, from the Kilimanjaro town of Taveta!
+What’s more, it is also worth noting here that Meyer did not begin his walk on the mountain, as today’s visitors do.
+Instead, he started in Mombasa.
+This is 14 days by foot, according to Meyer, from the Kilimanjaro town of Taveta!

 Then there was the snow and ice, so much more prevalent in the late 1800s on Kili than it is today.
-Above 4500m Meyer had to trek upon snow for virtually the whole day, even though his route up Kibo from the Saddle is not too dissimilar to that taken by the vast majority of the thousands of trekkers every year – and today there is no snow on the route.
+Indeed, above 4500m Meyer had to trek upon snow for virtually the whole day.
+(By comparison, his route up Kibo from the Saddle is not too dissimilar to today’s Marangu Route – and there is usually no snow on the trail now until the summit!)

-On their second attempt, however, three days later on 6 October 1889, and with the stairs still intact in the ice from the first ascent, they were able to gain the eastern side of the rim by mid-morning; from there it was but a straightforward march to the three small tumescences situated on the higher, southern lip of the crater, the middle one of which was also the highest point of the mountain.
+On their second attempt, however, three days later on 6 October 1889, they were lucky.
+The stairs were still intact in the ice from the first ascent.
+So they were able to gain the eastern side of the rim by mid-morning.
+From there it was a straightforward march to the three small tumescences situated on the higher, southern lip of the crater.
+The middle one, so it transpired, also happened to be the highest point of the mountain.